egonw/cdkbook/introduction.md

 assumes some basic computer knowledge.
 This book is about learning how to perform cheminformatics tasks using the CDK.
 But to keep the required knowledge to a minimum, the examples will be pretty verbose.

-Moreover, at the end of the book you can find an appendix containing a keyword list, where each keyword reflects some cheminformatics concept, linking to to matching CDK class or method that provides related functionality.
-As such, a secondary goal of this book is to serve as reference material for more experienced CDK developers.

 ## References